tea3/hexo-include-markdown/README.md

 ## include sample

-Load markdown with the following code.
+Please load another markdown file with the following code.

 <!-- md template.md -->

 ```

-Next prepare the markdown for the template.
-For example, create a `source/_template/template.md`.
+Next, please create a new markdown for the template.
+For example, create `source/_ template/template.md` as follows.

 ```
 ### include me ?

+Here is the `template.md`'s content .
 This content is read from an external markdown file.

 ```